 Is Queenstown a good place to live?

 Definitely!
-We loved our two years in Queenstown – there is so much to do & not only expensive/adventurous things like bungee jumping, helicopter trips, boat trips & skiing.
+We loved our two years in Queenstown – there is so much to do & not only expensive/adventurous things like bungee jumping, helicopter trips, boat trips and skiing.
 There are lots of fabulous FREE things to do, too – the views from the local hikes are stunning, and you can go for a bike ride through wine country or be brave and take an icy-cold swim in the bright blue waters of Lake Wakatipu.

 Here’s my detailed list of budget-friendly things to do in Queenstown!